|Atomic Mass||87.62 g.mol -1|

 - Although strontium is not considered as an essential element and does not have any known biological role, it is present in all living organisms.

 - Strontium resembles the calcium element in its properties; like calcium, it is taken up and preferentially located in bones.

 - Strontium ranelate (C12H6N2O8SSr2 ), a pharmacologic agent used to treat individuals with osteoporosis, is indicated to be used in Europe and Australia but not in Canada or in the United States.
-Similar efficiency to delivery strontium to bones of animals was found for strontium citrate .
+Similar efficiency in the delivery of strontium to bones of animals was found for strontium citrate.

-- Injectable acrylic bone cement are widely used in orthopedic surgery to fix artificial prostheses.
-Conventional polymethylmethacrylate (PMMA) bone cement has been successfully used in arthroplasties of hip, knee and other joints for the fixation of polymer or metallic prosthetic implants to living bone; however, it still has some potential problems and risks, such as poor adhesion of bone cement to bone surface and high exothermic reaction during the polymerization
+- Injectable acrylic bone cement is widely used in orthopaedic surgery to fix artificial prostheses.
+Conventional polymethylmethacrylate (PMMA) bone cement has been successfully used in arthroplasties of the hip, knee and other joints for the fixation of polymer or metallic prosthetic implants to living bone; however, it still has some potential problems and risks, such as poor adhesion of bone cement to the bone surface and high exothermic reaction during the polymerization

 Properties of Strontium

 - It has an atomic number of 38, an atomic mass of 88, one oxidation state (+2) and four naturally occurring isotopes (84Sr, 86Sr, 87Sr, 88Sr), of which 88Sr is the most abundant at 82.6% of the total mass.

 - Strontium is most similar chemically to the heavier alkali earth elements, Calcium, and Barium.

 - The size of the Sr2+ ion (118 pm) is intermediate between those of Ca2+ (100 pm) and K+ (138 pm), for which it may substitute in a variety of rock-forming minerals including K-feldspar, gypsum, plagioclase and, especially, calcite and dolomite, which are the main sources of Sr in stream water.